TCS Q2 results: Profit rises 8.4% YoY to Rs 10,431 crore; TCV at $8.1 billion

 As clients prepare for a more challenging environment ahead, Gopinathan said, technologies like cloud that have been embraced now have to be fully leveraged to realise the promised value.

-The last twelve month (LTM) IT Services attrition rate stood at 21.5 per cent, TCS said.
+The last twelve-month (LTM) IT Services attrition rate stood at 21.5 per cent, TCS said.
 It saw a net headcount addition of 9,840 for the quarter, taking the workforce strength to 6,16,171.

+Among key verticals, growth was led by retail and consumer packaged goods (up 22.9 per cent), communications & Media (up 18.7 per cent), and technology & services (up 15.9 per cent).

+Manufacturing and life Sciences & healthcare verticals grew at 14.5 per cent each while banking financial services and insurance (BFSI) grew at 13.1 per cent.

+Mitul Shah - Head of Research at Reliance Securities said IT Services would not remain immune to worsening global macros in terms of rising inflation, economic slowdown, currency headwinds and likely cut on spending.

+"Revenue growth would taper down to low double digit in FY24E, while QoQ decline in order book, clear lower employee addition, higher attrition and lower pricing power ahead would lead to valuation multiple contraction close to its historical averages.
+Therefore, at present we have 'SELL' rating on TCS," Shah said.

-The IT firm announced a second interim dividend of Rs 8 per share.
+TCS announced a second interim dividend of Rs 8 per share.

 Earlier, shares of TCS closed Monday's session at Rs 3,121.20 on BSE, up 1.84 per cent.
 Despite this, the scrip is down 18 per cent year-to-date.